On Arrival

 • Explanation of School Rules

-• Overview of BROWNS class breakdown (Core class and Active8) and how to get the most out of the Accelerate program using the BROWNS passport.
+• Overview of BROWNS class breakdown (CORE class and Active8) and how to get the most out of the Accelerate program using the BROWNS passport.

 • Student visa requirements including progress and attendance monitoring